Murder of Brenda Gerow: Later efforts and identification

 In 1995, while "building a case" against Kalhauser for assault charges, a photograph of a young woman with light hair holding a bouquet was found in his possession.
-In late 2014, police announced that they believed the photograph was connected to the case of Pima County Jane Doe and quickly released it to the public.
-The woman in the photo was stated to resemble the victim's reconstruction and her physical description.
+In late 2014, police announced that they believed the photograph was connected to the case of Pima County Jane Doe and released it to the public.
+The woman in the photo resembled the victim's reconstruction and her physical description.
 The photograph is believed to have been taken between 1979 and 1981, also fitting the time frame in which Jane Doe was found.
-Kalhauser refused requests from the authorities to identify the woman in the photograph.
+Kalhauser refused to identify the woman in the photograph.

 The then-unidentified woman's photograph was circulated to the public in late 2014 after authorities made the connection between it and the reconstruction.
-Authorities noted that the background scenery appeared to be from somewhere in the Eastern part of the country, most notably at a former camping area in Tyngsboro, Massachusetts.
+Authorities noted that the background scenery appeared to be from somewhere in the Eastern part of the country, possibly a former camping area in Tyngsboro, Massachusetts.
 On December 23, 2014, her brother, Bill Gerow Jr., received a notification from police that the female in the picture could be his sister.
-Gerow hadn't been seen since 1980, when she was 20, after she left the state voluntarily with Kalhauser, whom she was in a relationship with.
-She had reportedly met Kalhauser while at a nightclub.
-She had never explained the reason for her departure, although her family did believe she had "run off."
-Her brother stated that she had called him around two to three weeks afterwards while residing in New Mexico.
-After this occasion, she was never heard from again, although her family continued efforts to locate her.
-Gerow could not have officially been reported missing due to being over the age of 18 and that she had apparently left on her own accord.
+Gerow hadn't been seen since 1980, when she was 20, after she left the state voluntarily with Kalhauser, with whom she was in a relationship.
+She had reportedly met Kalhauser at a nightclub.
+She had never explained the reason for her departure, although her family believed she had "run off."
+Her brother stated that she had called him around two to three weeks afterwards while in New Mexico.
+After this, she was never heard from again, although her family continued efforts to locate her.
+Gerow could not have officially been reported missing because she was over the age of 18 and had apparently left on her own accord.